Yuri Falik: Career

 Falik's career as a composer started with his Second String Quartet (1965) dedicated to Yuri Balkashin's memory.
-The Quartet was performed with great success by the Leningrad Taneiev Quartet in 1966, and was recommended for publication by the Leningrad Composers' Union.
+The Quartet was performed with great success by the Leningrad Taneyev Quartet in 1966, and was recommended for publication by the Leningrad Composers' Union.
 Considering this work a milestone, he arranged it for string orchestra under the title Music for Strings (1968).

 Perhaps due to Stravinsky's influences, the next few years of Falik's career were devoted to the ballet genre.
 Between 1966 and 1968, he composed three ballets in collaboration with choreographer librettist Georgy Aleksidze: Buffoons, Thiel Ulenspiegel and Oresteia.
 Only two of three ballets of the 1960s were staged.
 Buffoons was produced on the stage of the Leningrad Academic Cappella in 1967.
 Oresteia was staged during two seasons in Leningrad Kirov Opera and Ballet Theatre, then in Tbilisi (1973) and Estonia (1979).
 At Leningrad premiere production in 1969 Falik made his official debut as a conductor.
-Despite that Thiel Ulenspiegel was never staged, Falik repurposed some of its musical material in his First Concerto for Symphony Orchestra.
+While Thiel Ulenspiegel was never staged, Falik repurposed some of its musical material in his First Concerto for Symphony Orchestra.
 The premiere of the Concert conducted by Dmitry Kitayenko took place in 1971, in Moscow.
 Similarly, he reused material from his planned fourth ballet Capriccios in his Second Concerto for the orchestra Symphonic Etudes (1977), dedicated to G. Rozhdenstvensky.

 The 1970s were very fruitful for Falik's compositional development.
 At this time, he became renowned as a chamber-instrumental and an orchestral composer.
 Since 1966, Falik was a regular participant of the Leningrad Musical Spring Festival.
 In 1972, his First Concerto for symphony orchestra was performed at the Third International Festival "Prague Spring" by a Czechoslovak radio orchestra under conductor Eduard Serov.

 At the end of the 1960s Falik discovered a new field of work – music for choir.
-Since 1969 he composed choral cycles and independent compositions for choir every year.
+From 1969 onwards, he composed choral cycles and independent compositions for choir every year.
 His works of the 1970-80s brought him wide fame as a choral composer.
 His usage of choir is unusual, as it quite often implements orchestral colours.
 Much of his choral music makes usage of religious themes, such as the mass or the Gregorian chant.

 The Violin Concerto (1971) marked the beginning of his period of creative maturity.
 Its five movements consist of open parts following each other without interruption and provides the effect of continuous development of the principal intonation idea.
 Melodic material of the concerto grows out of several simple tunes which are presented in the introduction and pass evolving and varying through the whole cycle.
 The concerto was dedicated to his friend Victor Lieberman and performed by him in Leningrad under the conductor Alexander Dmitriev with great success.
 In 1973, Falik received a positive review on the Violin Concerto from Dmitry Shostakovich, whom he admired.